thomaskuestner/CNNArt/utils/tfrecord/README.md

 ## Usage
 The example folder shows how to parse into tfrecord and load it with tensorflow.

-1. ex_conv_set.py: it parse all the data in the folder into tfrecord and save them into another director
+1. ex_conv_set.py: it parse all the data in the folder into tfrecord and save them into another directory

                     convert_dir.dir2tf -- parse_gen.parse_data_gen(find the required file path)
                     -- read_image.read_mat_image(load image) -- convert_tf.im2tfrecord(parse into tfrecord and save)